vinceskahan/v5wiki/installer-options.md

 These notes about the pros/cons of different mechanisms, actual and potential, for installing WeeWX.

 ## General

 The present (weewx 4 and earlier) system of supporting both `setup.py` installs and package installers results in many different configurations.
 This means interrogating users about their install method before we can answer a support question.
 Although there are only two families: python install (setup.py) or platform install (apt, yum, zypper), within each of these there are can be many variants.
 For example, a python install might not be in /home/weewx, and an apt install might have multiple conf files (e.g., for weewx-multi).
 A single weewx code install could be run using either python2 or python3.
 A setup.py install could be run within a `venv` or other python virtualization.
 Any of these could be run within a virtual environment or within a container, or within WSL.

-Python installs cannot integrate fully with the system (init system, logrotate, syslog, logwatch), at least not a pip or venv
+Python installs cannot integrate fully with the system, at least not a pip or venv install.
+This is because Python installers have no notion of some of the operating system services that weewx requires: init system and udev rules, and optionally logrotate, syslog, logwatch.

 The creation of platform packages is highly dependent on bespoke scripts written in Perl by Matthew.
 We're screwed if he gets hit by a bus, or until Tom decides to learn PERL (or at least wear a hazmat suit when he looks at the code).

 OTOH, the `setup.py` method installs in non-standard places.
 It also requires the user to install dependencies manually.
 This is a major reason why we have stuck with the same dependencies for over 10 years, despite a revolution in potential supporting libraries (such as `requests` or `tzinfo`).

+There is danger lurking in every operating system that ships with Python: do you update Python and its packages using the system's tools (apt, yum, zypper), or do you use pip?
+If you try to manage Python using pip, you will probably break the system.
+But if you manage Python with only the system's tools, you might be stuck with old versions of Python modules.

 There is a fundamental issue that weewx has ignored: separation of code and data.
 The weewx implementation has always done this in its implementation, but it has not had separation when it comes to installation and upgrade.
 Many of the installation problems would go away and simplify if weewx code and weewx data/config were treated separately for installation and upgrade.
 For example, installation could be a two-step process: first install weewx, then create a station configuration.
 A station configuration consists of a conf file, database, and skins.